 Rain is infrequent, the average of three rain days is misleading and the actual number ranges from 0 – 10 days producing up to 50mm of rain.
 On the whole rain in January comes from large national systems that push through the State, these are hard to predict and some years concurrent systems push through others non.
 Really it’s a bit of a gamble but most people experience very few rainy days in January.

 The norm is pleasant but, not hot, sunny days with really brisk evenings.
 However, Vegas is not immune from the Harsh winter conditions experienced elsewhere.
 Temps right down to below 10°F (-10°C) have been recorded and snow is not unheard of!
 Expect the mountain tops of the be snowcapped (in fact this is possible right through to April) and on rare occasions, once every 3 or 4 years, snowstorms blow right through the strip!

 What is it Like Visiting Las Vegas in January?

 We actually love Vegas in January.
 The cool air means you can actually get out and get things done, unlike the heat of the summer when all thoughts simply turn to staying cool and avoiding the Sun.

-For the most part, night or day the temperature in Vegas is a perfect 70°F (21°C) because you are indoor in the temperature-controlled casinos where everything is perfect.
+For the most part, night or day the temperature in Vegas is a perfect 70°F (21°C) because you are indoors in the temperature-controlled casinos where everything is perfect.
 The cooler night temps hardly affect you at all apart from transiting from casino to casino.

 The days are much shorter but Vegas is a 24-hour city and the early nights barely affect anything.

 Hotel Prices in January

 If you are finding prices really high on your proposed dates chances are a convention is in town (see below).
 Consider shifting dates and you may find prices plummet!

 What are Crowds like in January?

 For many, the cool temps and lack of pools are a big turn-off.
 People’s finances are still recovering from the holiday spending and people’s focus turns to healthier thoughts as new years resolutions kick in.
 This all leads to one of the quietest months to visit Las Vegas.